cran-task-views/Epidemiology/Epidemiology.md

 ## Overview

-R is increasingly becoming a standard in epidemiology, providing a wide array of tools from study design to epidemiological data exploration, modelling, forecasting and simulation.
+R is increasingly becoming a standard in epidemiology, providing a wide array of tools from study design to epidemiological data exploration, modeling, forecasting and simulation.
 This task view provides an overview of packages specifically developed for epidemiology, including infectious disease epidemiology (IDE) and environmental epidemiology.
 It does not include: